 Coten started her exploration of the complexities of contemporary masculinity in the Arab World (Mectoub 2012/2016) well before the resurgence of feminist activism sparks global conversations, and more recently, the age of Trump inspired her to continue the next chapter in the U.S. (Plan américain 2017/2019)

-This body of work, which is empathetic, addressing themes of patriarchy, power, identity, race, sexuality, the unequal power relations between genders, and the female perception of men, considers the necessity of alternative viewpoints with the aim to reimagining gendered identity for today’s world, accompanied by a desire to subvert a desperately masculinised art history.
+Her work, addressing themes of patriarchy, power, identity, race, sexuality, the unequal power relations between genders, and the female perception of men, considers the necessity of alternative viewpoints in order to reimagining gendered identity for today’s world, , and the reversal of the gaze performed in this photographic experience is accompanied by a desire to subvert an art history itself not much inclusive.

 Still alive, Actes Sud Publisher, France – 2009

-Upcoming: Mectoub and Plan américain, Franco American co-publishing – 2021
+Upcoming: Look at me (Mectoub and Plan américain) – 2021

 Anthologies and Exhibition catalogs